maniebra/voidrun/README.md

 - Testing code in a controlled environment.
 - Debugging code in a controlled environment.
 - Executing code in a controlled environment.
-- Juging code in a controlled environment.
+- Judging code in a controlled environment.
 - Running projects that require installing dependencies or network access.

 ## New Features